-Minnesota Statutes Section 462A.03, subdivision 13 defines Eligible Mortgagor and establishes limitations on the rate of return to 15% under certain programs.
+Minn.
+Stat.
+462A.03, subd.
+13 defines Eligible Mortgagor and establishes limitations on the rate of return to 15% under certain programs.

 - The annual distribution must not exceed 15% of the initial capital contribution - Absent an initial capital contribution, Minnesota Housing has defined this as 1.5% of Total Mortgageable Cost (TMC) less Developer Fee - Returns exceeding 15% are transferred to a residual receipts fund and may be used for development improvements approved by Minnesota Housing